wendell916/FortiOS/README.md

 set alias wendellLAN
 set allowaccess https ssh ping

-To verify your configuration use can use the command show
+To verify your configuration use the command show